HoukasaurusRex/article-code-examples/src/making-a-bastion-host/README.md

 # Making a Bastion Host CDK Example

-Read [Making a Bastion Host](https://jt.houk.space/articles/making-a-bastion-host/) for additional explanation of the project.
+Read [Making a Bastion Host](https://jt.houk.space/articles/making-a-bastion-host/) for the original in-depth explanation of the project.

 ## Getting Started